Laura Hovey Neubert

 Experiences of hardy females homesteading 160 acres circa early 1900s.
 Adventurous, mostly singles, they braved blizzards, drought, locusts and more to "prove up" a claim for a prairie kingdom of their own.
 Women like the Ammons sisters of Land of the Burnt Thigh fame and their experiences are profiled.

 Freely, Mason and other W-esoterica

-Neubert follows the trail of secret societies in South Dakota and their influence in the late 19th and early 20th centuries.
-From the launch of Freemasonry here, to the influence of the Theosophical Society and one of its founders, Helen Blavatsky, she explores the paths opened for organization members and why these groups did so much to help early pioneers.
-Profiles of the founders and how they developed in early leadership roles are highlighted.
+Follow the trail of secret societies in South Dakota and their influence in the late 19th and early 20th centuries.
+From the launch of Freemasonry here, to the influence of the Theosophical Society and one of its founders, Helen Blavatsky, explore the paths opened for organization members and why these groups did so much to help early pioneers.

 Peter Norbeck: From the Prairie to the Mountain

-Neubert reflects on the profile of this important South Dakota politician who was behind so much in our state, e.g. Mount Rushmore National Memorial, Custer State Park, and more.
-From the personal memoirs of Lydia Norbeck and other resources, learn the beginnings of SD Governor Peter Norbeck's immigrant family and his career path to Senator in Washington D.C.
+Reflections on the profile of this important South Dakota politician who was behind so much important development in our state, e.g. Mount Rushmore National Memorial, Custer State Park, and more.
+From the personal memoirs of Lydia Norbeck and other resources, learn the beginnings of SD Governor Peter Norbeck's immigrant family and his career path to Washington D.C.